zanetworker/mcp-playground/README.md

 ### Interactive Testing with Streamlit App

-This project includes a Streamlit application for interactively testing the MCP client and LLM integrations.
+The project includes a Streamlit application that provides an interactive web UI for testing the MCP client and LLM integrations.
+It allows you to connect to MCP endpoints, select LLM providers, and interact with tools through a chat interface.

-**Features:**
-- Connect to any MCP SSE endpoint.
-- Select between OpenAI and Anthropic LLM providers.
-- View available tools and their parameters.
-- Chat interface to send queries to the LLM.
-- Visualize LLM reasoning, tool selection, and tool results.
-- Conversation history management.
-- Smart display and extraction of tool output (JSON, Markdown, Text).

 **To run the Streamlit app:**
 1. Navigate to the `mcp-streamlit-app` directory: